udundi/product-description-generator/README.md

 # Product Description Generator

-This project is a Node.js application that generates product descriptions using the GPT-5 Nano model.
+This project is a Node.js application that generates product descriptions using the GPT-4o Mini model.
 It takes input from brand phrases, product tags, and images to create compelling descriptions for various products.

 ## Table of Contents